Marlins vs. Dodgers Predictions & Picks - August 19

 Marlins Performance Insights

-- In its last 10 games with an over/under, Miami and its opponents have combined to eclipse the total five times.
+- When it comes to the total, Miami and its opponents are 5-5-0 in its previous 10 games.

-- Oddsmakers have not posted a spread in any of the Marlins' past 10 contests.
+- The last 10 Marlins games have not had a runline set by oddsmakers.

-- The Marlins have been underdogs in 62 games this season and have come away with the win 28 times (45.2%) in those contests.
+- The Marlins have been chosen as underdogs in 63 games this year and have walked away with the win 28 times (44.4%) in those games.

-- Miami has a mark of 10-15 in contests where sportsbooks favor it by +120 or worse on the moneyline.
+- This year, Miami has won three of seven games when listed as at least +155 or worse on the moneyline.

-- The Marlins have an implied victory probability of 45.5% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Marlins have a 39.2% chance of pulling out a win.

-- The offense for Miami is the No. 24 offense in MLB, scoring 4.2 runs per game (511 total runs).
+- Averaging 4.1 runs per game (512 total), Miami is the 24th-highest scoring team in the majors.

-- Marlins pitchers have a combined ERA of 4.26 ERA this year, which ranks 16th in MLB.
+- The Marlins have pitched to a 4.25 ERA this season, which ranks 16th in baseball.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!